Ghost-code99/signal-log/src/docs/auth-flow/auth-flow-prd.md

 The <UserButton /> component displays the user's avatar in the top-right corner of the header.
 When clicked, it opens a dropdown menu with options to manage account settings and sign out.

-- [ ] Locate or create your app's header/navbar component (typically in app/components/header.tsx or in the root layout)
+- [x] Locate or create your app's header/navbar component (typically in app/components/header.tsx or in the root layout)

-- [ ] Import UserButton, SignedIn, and SignedOut from @clerk/nextjs
+- [x] Import UserButton, SignedIn, and SignedOut from @clerk/nextjs

-- [ ] Add UserButton inside <SignedIn> component in the top-right of header
+- [x] Add UserButton inside <SignedIn> component in the top-right of header

-- [ ] Style the header to position UserButton in top-right corner
+- [x] Style the header to position UserButton in top-right corner

-- [ ] Test: Sign in and verify UserButton appears in top-right
+- [ ] Test: Sign in and verify UserButton appears in top-right (requires Clerk env vars from Stage 1)

-- [ ] Test: Click UserButton → dropdown opens with "Manage account" and "Sign out" options
+- [ ] Test: Click UserButton → dropdown opens with "Manage account" and "Sign out" options (requires Clerk env vars)

-- [ ] Test: Click "Manage account" → opens user profile modal
+- [ ] Test: Click "Manage account" → opens user profile modal (requires Clerk env vars)

-- [ ] Test: Click "Sign out" → signs user out and redirects appropriately
+- [ ] Test: Click "Sign out" → signs user out and redirects appropriately (requires Clerk env vars)

 **Example implementation:**